jhbabon/scout/README.md

 of it to compile and run the program.
 Check out [rustup][] for `rust` installations.

+### Install via release packages

+Each release, since version `v1.0.0` (not included), has a package with `scout` compiled for different architectures.
+You can try to donwload and install the package that match your architecture.

+You can find the releases in their [GitHub page][github-releases].

 ### Install via cargo

 Scout is in the main [crates][] repository, so you can install it just with `cargo`: